12 Motorcycle Accident Statistics in Australia (2023 Update)

 (Statista)

 Despite the Australian government’s attempts to keep the number of accidents on the road to a minimum, in 2021, fatal crashes took the lives of 229 motorcyclists.
 Compared to 2020, that’s a 23% increase in the death rate.
-In the first six months of 2021, the difference was even bigger: 43%.
+The difference was even bigger in the first six months of 2021: 43%.

 Now, because of the COVID-19 restrictions, 2020 was one of the safest years for riders.
-However, if we take a look at the total number of fatal motorcycle accidents in Australia from 2015–2021, we’ll see that the rate has actually gone up.
+However, if we look at the total number of fatal motorcycle accidents in Australia from 2015–2021, we’ll see that the rate has increased.
 In 2015, only 196 bike drivers died in accidents on the road.

 2. 2,081 people died in motorcycle accidents in Australia from 2011 to 2020.